cs207-project-group4/cs207-FinalProject/docs/implementation.rst

 1. User calls ``output_variable.compute_gradients()``

-2. his function will first define the output node of the computational graph as the output_variable.node
+2. This function will first define the output node of the computational graph as the output_variable.node

 3. given this output node, we make a first reverse pass to see which nodes have been used to compute this output_variable, and how many times.